Review/discussion about: Shinmai Maou no Testament Burst

 The cast of Burst finds a lot of difficulty in being more meaningful than just the sex they so often showcase.
 And, to some extent, that’s fine.
 What the girls lack in thematic weight they make up for in fetishes.
 At least, the harem girls do.

-Mio’s all about her breasts, Yuki has her butt, Maria goes kinky, Zest is the exotic-looking maid, and Kurumi does the whole underarm deal.
+Mio’s all about her breasts, Yuki has her butt, and so on.
 To put it differently, the girls have a specialization that differentiates them beyond just their personalities.
 Plus, having such sexual diversity only improves the ecchi content.

 Examining the cast beyond their sex-centric traits begins to reveal problems.